With pear nectar, fresh thyme and lime juice this wine cocktail is super refreshing and perfect for any time of year.

-How to Make Pear and Wine Cocktail
+How to Make a Pear Mixed Drink with Chardonnay

 The ingredients are simple.
 You just need:

 - lime juice (plus a lime wedge for garnish)